 CPAs in Montana are found working for CPA firms and in private industry in many different areas of specialty that include audit and attestation, financial control, and risk management.
-Big Four international CPA firm KPMG has offices in Billings and Helena, and nationally recognized public accounting firm, Moss Adams, also has a regional office located in Billings.
+Big Four international CPA firm KPMG has offices in Billings and Helena, and nationally recognized public accounting firm, Moss Adams, has a regional office located in Billings.<!- mfunc feat_school ->

 The corporate headquarters of payroll outsourcing company, Avitus Group, which is a leading employer of tax specialists, is located in Billings.
-Fortune 200 diversified energy company, Cenex Harvest State Cooperatives (CHS) with its corporate offices in Laurel, is one of the single biggest private employers of accountants in the state.
-CHS retains financial controllers, cost and capital accountants as part of its corporate staff as well as accountants trained in sustainability management practices responsible for helping maintain compliance with EPA regulations.
-The headquarters of First Interstate Bank is located in Billings, and is a major employer of managerial accountants in the state.
+Fortune 200 diversified energy company, Cenex Harvest State Cooperatives (CHS), with has its corporate offices in Laurel, is one of the single biggest private employers of accountants in the state.
+CHS retains financial controllers and cost and capital accountants as part of its corporate staff, as well as accountants trained in sustainability management practices responsible for helping maintain compliance with EPA regulations.
+The headquarters of First Interstate Bank is located in Billings and is a major employer of managerial accountants in the state.
 The State of Montana’s government offices in Helena employ fund accounting specialists in all state and municipal agencies, including Health and Human Services, Labor and Industry, and Military Affairs.

 Montana Accountants: Salary and Job Trends

-As home to Glacier and Yellowstone, two of the country’s most visited national parks, it may come as no surprise that the hospitality and tourism industry is among the top employers of accountants in the state.
+Home to Glacier and Yellowstone, two of the country’s most visited national parks, Montana enjoys a robust hospitality and tourism industry, which is among the top employers of accountants in the state.
 What might be surprising, however, is that the physical engineering/biological research industry is also counted among the top areas of employment, with agencies like the U.S. Fish and Wildlife Service in Missoula and the Montana State University Department of Animal and Range Sciences in Bozeman requiring the lion’s share of accounting services.
-Insurance agencies and brokerage firms get a notable mention too, with G.E.
-Capital in Billings, Gallagher Bassett claims company in Missoula, and CUSO Financial Services, LP in Bozeman counted among the major employers of accountants in the state.
+Insurance agencies and brokerage firms get a notable mention, too, with G.E.
+Capital in Billings, claims company Gallagher Bassett in Missoula, and CUSO Financial Services, LP in Bozeman all counted among the major employers of accountants in the state.

 Salaries for Accountants in Different Specialized Roles